ISLA-UH/quantum-inferno/README.md

 ### Description
 Computes standardized time-frequency representations (TFRs) for power, information, and entropy, built on the Gabor wavelets with minimal time-frequency uncertainty with logarithmic constant-Q base 2 (binary) scales and frequency bands of quantized order N.

 All algorithms are based on FFTs for computational efficiency.
 The short-term Fourier transform (STFT) is included as the baseline TFR.
-Algortithms for the Continuous Wavelet Transform (CWT), Discrete Wavelet Transform (DWT), and Stockwell Transform (STX) are provided.
+Algorithms for the Continuous Wavelet Transform (CWT), Discrete Wavelet Transform (DWT), and Stockwell Transform (STX) are provided.

 Refer to the open access publications: